ChairmanGhusan/YouDiggingInMeBRUH/README.md

 Replaces the default chess.com sounds with custom sounds

 ## How to install
-1. Install a browser addon for handling usercripts, for example Tampermonkey.
+1. Install a browser addon for handling usercripts, for example [Tampermonkey](https://www.tampermonkey.net/)
-2. Download the 'chess-custom-sounds.js' and add it as a new script in the userscript addon.
+2. Download the 'chess-custom-sounds.js' and add it as a new script in the userscript addon

 ## Changing Sounds